 2020 will be a year of improved and smarter outdoor advertisements.

 In the recent past, most advertisements only marketed the product and the service.
-In 2021, advertisements will not only show information about a particular business, product or service, it will also predict the user profile of those audiences who interacted with it.
+In 2021, advertisements will not only show information about a particular business, product, or service but also predict the user profile of those who interacted with it.
 This feat will be accomplished by the use of sensors, facial recognition software, and other AI smart features.

 The smart advertisement will aid in enabling outdoor billboards to interact with the target audience.
 As a result, augmented reality and virtual reality will make outdoor advertising campaigns more visceral and engaging.

 Outdoor marketing is all about enhancing the user experience.
 To increase customer interaction, certain brands have integrated mobile and outdoor advertisements.
 The use of technology helps potential customers interact with advertisements and share valuable data in real-time with the brand.
 The feedback from the customer helps provide a more customized user experience.
 Examples of such interactions are instant connections with customer’s mobile when they come in the range of advertising billboards.
 The use of a beacon is also becoming commonplace because beacons enable advertisements to literally jump inside the customer’s phone.

 6. Multi-Channel Integration

 In 2021, the outdoor advertisement will also integrate with social media and television.
 The integration will also help grow other mediums using motion capability in digital out-of-home advertising and scalable content.
 The multi-channel integration is instrumental in ensuring that the message delivered across all mediums is coherent and consistent with the brand’s image.
 It means that the brand’s TV adverts will fall in line with their DOOH efforts leading to a clear communication platform of brands with their audiences.